Optimisation and dispatch

 Event-based

 Event-based dispatch is where we receive a signal from the market operator to provide flexibility.
 Typically, these dispatches will be short-lived, and for a specific amount of time.
+You can see an example dispatch event here.

 Common examples include: